Pub. KS-1530 Tire Excise Tax

 To apply for a tax number or to register for Kansas Retailers’ Sales Tax, visit ksrevenue.org and sign in to the KDOR Customer Service Center.
 After you complete the application you will receive a confirmation number for your registration and account number(s).
 If you have questions or want to apply in person, the Taxpayer Assistance Center is open by appointment only.
 Go to ksrevenue.gov to set up an appointment at the Topeka or Overland Park office by using the Appointment Scheduler.

-After an account number has been assigned, a registration certificate will be provided to you (see sample below).
-When you receive your certificate, check it for accuracy and report any changes or corrections to the Kansas Department of Revenue immediately (see page 8).
+After a tax account number has been assigned, a tire excise tax registration certificate is issued to you.
+When you receive it, check it for accuracy and report any corrections to the Department of Revenue immediately.
+The following is a sample sales tax registration certificate.

 TAX COLLECTION AND KEEPING RECORDS